nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Target User

-IBook is specially designed for small scale groceries store keeper, who are having issues with product organization and keeping track on expiring items.
+IBook is specially designed for small scale groceries storekeepers, who are having issues with product organization and keeping track on expiring items.

-We aim to help store keeper to simplify the process of managing inventory and reduce their losses by minimizing groceries wastage due to expiry.
+We aim to help storekeepers simplify the process of managing inventory and reduce their losses by minimizing groceries wastage due to expiry.

 --------------------------------------------------------------------------------------------------------------------